bigfanjs/art/README.md

 #### loop

 when you pass a count prop, an attached prop will be passed to the start method and you have to take care of it all.
-But when set loop to true the start function will automalitacly loop over your attached instances providing you with an extra index prop.
+But when set loop to true the start function will automatically loop over your attached instances providing you with an extra index prop.

 ```jsx
 export default function Bigfan() {